collier-jo/bank_tech_test/jasmine-standalone-3.5.0/README.md

 ## My Structure

-I kept pretty close to my domain modelling in this project.
+I originally stuck to the domain model below.
+After getting a MVP working to give client value, I refactored into 4 classes.
 I seperated them into classes rather than following a modular pattern as this didnt feel like a singleton object to me.

 Transaction Class: The action a user would interact with below in this class, it also keeps a record of these actions.
 Statement Class: This was abstarcted into its own class as the functiomity is different.
 Additonally I wanted tas the concerns of a 'transaction history' and a 'statement' are different I wanted to ensure they were kept seperate.